|

 Paint was generally very bright and multicoloured with a lot of home

 Moulding was often extensive and frequently sculptural.
-After

 market narrow springers and girders were most popular and dual